blackberry/WebWorks-Community-APIs/BB10-Cordova/Template/README.md

 Depending on the plugin, these methods can also have return values, take arguments, or supply callback methods.

-To remove the plugin, run __cordova/plugin rm community.templateplugin__
+To remove the plugin, run __cordova plugin rm community.templateplugin__

 ### Modifying the Template Plugin

 #### Namespace
-Choose a amespace for your application that is concise and descriptive.
+Choose a namespace for your application that is concise and descriptive.
 Use community.pluginname as the general format.
 Change all the occurences of the name in plugin/plugin.xml.
 Update the _ID variable in client.js to match the namespace.

 #### JNEXT plugin files
 index.js and the template_js.cpp/hpp files are linked by the name of the library and the name of the class in the library.
 Change the Class Name from TemplateJS to something that matches the new plugin's role.
 Change the project name in the NDK as well.
 Then you will need to update the references in index.js to match the new values: